-And this is a direct line to tapping lucid dreams.
+And this is a direct line to lucid dreams.

 Permanently improving your self awareness doesn't happen overnight.
 But it's a fast learning curve.
 A beginner's progress could well be exponential.

 So pay attention to your surroundings.
 Study them in detail.
 And most importantly, question their nature.

 Have fun with visualizations and tricks of the mind.
-You're aiming to short circuit your brain and edit programming that has been in place for decades...
+You're aiming to edit programming that has been in place for decades...

 As this is a very popular lucid dreaming technique, I get a lot of questions about how to do reality checks and why they don't always work.
 I've summarized the most common questions and answers below:

-Set up triggers that remind you to perform a reality check, such as: a note on your computer screen, telephone, bathroom tap, schoolbooks, or even write an L for lucid on the back of your hand.
+Set up triggers that remind you to perform a reality check, such as a note on your computer screen, telephone, bathroom tap, schoolbooks, or write an L for lucid on the back of your hand.